-Roadtrip to the South of Dominican Republic
+Roadtrip to the Sout of Dominican Republic.
+How did this happen?… Well

 My day started really early as my friend and I had to drive from La Romana (where I live) to Santo Domingo.
 It’s only a 1.5 hour drive but I’m just not the early riser kind of person but when adventure calls I’m all in!